swe-delivery/swe-tube/spec.md

 **Visitors** are anonymous.
 When we add auth later, we can allow them to create a user account which persists their profile in the `User` table

- - As a visitors, I can see a list of all previously shared **resources**
+ - As a visitor, I can see a list of all previously shared **resources**
  - As a visitor, I can filter the list by **tags**
  - As a visitor, I can mark a resource as **liked**
  - As a visitor, I can mark a resource as **completed**